 Tornados are even worse.
 They won't kill you (so they're proper Goddamn Bats), but they do pick you up, carry you around randomly for a while, and more than likely drop you off over open space, so you fall back down to the previous level.

-No mention of the Moleman/Dogman?
+The Moleman/Dogman.
 He doesn't hurt you, but he will remove A LOT of presents from you, and moves very quickly.
-Oh, and did I mention that he mostly appears in quicksand levels where your moving speed is drastically lowered?
+Oh, and he mostly appears in quicksand levels where your moving speed is drastically lowered.

 The harps when you get an extra life in the original game.